mlouis96/DataViz/DataCritique.md

 ###### I used a part of the dataset to test ideas that I had to make sure what I was envisioning would work with the larger dataset, and then I could commit to re-formating and cleaning up the entire dataset

-###### For the test I used the data for one year, I wanted to create a visual that would showcase imporatnet countries while also hihglihgting the regionaly data
+###### For the test I used the data for one year, I wanted to create a visual that would showcase important countries while also highlighting the regionally data
 ![ib](https://user-images.githubusercontent.com/117247447/202358517-2add1668-676c-4202-9c99-f35d27835796.jpg)
 ![idea 4](https://user-images.githubusercontent.com/117247447/202358539-0530181a-b342-4267-96a2-4d23099b09e5.jpg)
 ![idea 3](https://user-images.githubusercontent.com/117247447/202363180-5768ba3e-1fda-41b5-bd45-02d9e5d2968b.jpg)